AnastasiaE3/AnastasiaE3/resume.md

 * On Flutter, users are able to create an account, edit their user profile, create/edit/delete posts of thier own, and comment on other users' posts.
 They are able to embed their posts with hashtags, and search for similar content via those very hashtags.

 # Experience
-### Zip Code Wilmington; Wilmington, DE
-*February 2023 – May 2023*

-**Software Developer**
-- Admitted into Zip Code Wilmington's highly competitive software development program, accepting less than 12% of applicants.
-- Completed over 1000 hours of software development projects in an immersive, full-stack training program.
-- Utilized Agile and Scrum methodologies and test-driven development.
-- Gained experience in full-stack development with a focus on Java, test-driven development, and object-oriented programming.

 ### Achilles Care, LLC; Hatboro, PA
 *November 2023 – Present*